They have a meter and ALWAYS stick to the meter!

 If you travel with luggage, they can charge you some 5R$ to 10R$ extra, or expect a tip from you.

 Bargaining the taxi price is not common in Brazil.
 This said, in some cities, such as Belém, if you know the usual price for a certain route well, you can try to bargain, offering 75% of the taximeter price -- some drivers will accept at least 80%, 85% or 90% of the normal price.
-But ask lokals whether that is usual in the place where you are staying, in most cities (Rio, São Paulo, Salvador) this will not be accepted, in particular not from strangers. almost 7 years ago
+But ask lokals whether that is usual in the place where you are staying, in most cities (Rio, São Paulo, Salvador) this will not be accepted, in particular not from strangers. over 7 years ago

 In Rio, the cabs are usually yellow.
 In São Paulo, practically all the cabs are white.
 In this two cities all cabs have the word "TAXI" well printed in the side.